 Find out if you are eligible for a Blue Badge

 The aim of the Blue Badge Scheme is to help disabled people who have severe mobility problems to access goods and services, by allowing them to park close to their destination.
-The scheme is open to eligible disabled people irrespective of whether they are travelling as a driver or as a passenger.
+The scheme is open to eligible disabled people when they are travelling as a driver and as a passenger.

-- Have been both awarded a lump sum benefit at tariffs 1-8 of the Armed Forces Compensation Scheme and certified as having a permanent and substantial disability which causes inability to walk or very considerable difficulty in walking or
+- have been both awarded a lump sum benefit at tariffs 1-8 of the Armed Forces Compensation Scheme and certified as having a permanent and substantial disability which causes inability to walk or very considerable difficulty in walking

 Documentary evidence will be required.

 Attendance Allowance is not an automatic qualification for a Blue Badge.

 - have an enduring and substantial disability which during the course of a journey causes you to be unable to walk; experience very considerable difficulty whilst walking, which may include very considerable psychological distress; or be at risk of serious harm when walking; or pose, when walking, serious harm to any other person

 - drive a vehicle regularly, have a severe disability in both arms, and are unable to operate, or have considerable difficulty in operating, all or some types of parking meter.